AnhHoang-21/Car-Reviews-Data-Analysis/README.md

 💊 Use the if function to extract version information as it appears between Body type and number of doors.

-💊 Extract engine information that appears inside parentheses ()
+💊 Use re.search () function to extract engine information that appears inside parentheses ()

 ### 📌2.
 Data Visualization
 ☑️ Load data to Power BI Desktop